 So literally, about 3 days and $400 later I was ready to rock.
 With websites like AirBnb you can turn any unused space (like a bedroom, or a vacant unit) into a money maker if you follow these steps.

 1. Hire a professional to deep-clean the place and get the grime and mold out of the bathroom.
-In Ecuador this means find someone who can clean real good and pay them the day rate $15-25.
+In Ecuador this means find someone who can clean real good and pay them the day rate $15-25.; Also make sure to make a small renovation on your bathroom, shower door direct always have discounted accesories.

 2. After verifying the basic services are up like water and electric, focus your energy on three more ALL renters will require… Hot water, WiFi, and AC (on the coast).
 Cable TV is a nice extra but not necessary.
+Do not forget the air filter, as I recently read on this website that the better the air filter condition of the house was the less chances were there of people falling sick due to out biological pollutants.
 This week I hired the Internet plan on Wednesday and they were installing on Thursday.

 3. Change the door locks.
 I suggest a keyless smart lock on the exterior door, one you can grant and deny access with on the click of a button starting available for around $100 at places like Target or Best Buy.
-As for the interior doors, make sure they are all keyless bathroom-style door knobs, because your guests will close them and get locked out of the bedroom or bathroom.
+As for the interior doors, make sure they are all keyless bathroom-style door knobs, to make the house look better, using advice from the best denver interior designers which you can find online.
 It will happen, trust me.
 And with any tiny screw driver like one you leave in a hidden location in the unit they can open the door.
 No key needed.

 4. Put signs everywhere.
 If you’ve ever stayed in one of my rentals you know I love to sign things up.
 Sign up the suite indicating the WiFI code, hot water direction, how to call a taxi and anything else pertinent to their stay (so they don’t have to bother you).
 Make it easy for them.